Birches Head Academy - Organisations

 How will we be involved in the decisions about the learning of our children and young people?

 The SENCO, Assistant SENCO and Keyworkers are available to discuss concerns regarding SEND and to share information at three drop in opportunities per year.
 They can also be contacted by telephone and individual meetings can be arranged upon request.
-Termly reviews of the student passport will provide an opportunity to engage in reviewing progress and planning future provision.
+Termly reviews of the pupil passport will provide an opportunity to engage in reviewing progress and planning future provision.

 Information from external professionals will be discussed in person or where this is not possible, a report will be issued to parents.